 50–60% current affairs (RBI updates, schemes, appointments)

-Both are equally important for scoring we
+Both are equally important for scoring well.

 The most important topics include: